Home » Recipe Index » Recipes » Air Fryer Recipes

 High angle shot of a plate of air fryer broccolini with lemon and forks in the background.

-• Quick and easy: This Air Fryer Broccolini is really quick and easy to make.
+With just 4 ingredients, less than 5 minutes of prep, and 12 minutes in the air fryer, This Air Fryer Broccolini is really quick and easy to make.
 But it’s also full of flavor even though it uses only a handful of ingredients.

 Try These Flavor Variations